-High Humidity in the Mid-troposphere
+16.3.1.4.
+High Humidity in Mid-troposphere

 In a deep layer of air centered at roughly 5 km above sea level, humidity must be high.
-Otherwise, the incipient thunderstorms cannot continue to grow and become organized into tropical cyclones.
+Otherwise,

-Approximate zonal average sea-surface temperature SST (°C, thick solid line) averaged around the globe during 3 Aug 2009.
-Also shown is the max SST (°C, thin dashed line) on that day at each latitude.
-The magnitude of the Coriolis parameter $f_c$ ( $10^{-5}$ s-1) is the thin solid line.
-Dotted line is the SST threshold of 26.5°C for tropical cyclones.
-Those latitudes that exceed the temperature threshold and have Coriolis parameter that is not near zero are favored locations for tropical cyclones (shaded medium grey).
-Tropical cyclones can also occur in limited regions (shaded light grey) at other latitudes where the max SST exceeds the threshold.
+Approximate zonal average sea-surface temperature SST (°C, thick solid blue line) averaged around the globe on 3 Aug 2009.
+Also shown is the max SST (°C, thin dashed red line) on that day at each latitude.
+The magnitude of the Coriolis parameter f_c (10^{-5} s-1) is indicated by the thin solid brown line.
+Dotted purple line indicates the SST threshold of roughly 26.5°C for tropical cyclones.
+Those latitudes that exceed the temperature threshold and have Coriolis parameter that is not near zero are favored locations for tropical cyclones (shaded medium green).
+Tropical cyclones can also occur in limited regions (shaded light green) at other latitudes where the max SST exceeds the threshold.
 "Excluded latitudes" are those for which Coriolis force is too small.
 As the seasons progress, the location of peak SST shifts, causing the favored latitudes to differ from this particular August example.